LifeStation Medical Alert System Review

 SeniorLiving.org is supported by commissions from providers listed on our site.
 Read our Editorial Guidelines

-LifeStation, one of the more experienced medical alert providers on the market, is a family-owned, privately held company that’s been around for over 40 years.
-The provider has multiple monitoring centers that are Five Diamond-certified by The Monitoring Association (TMA),2 an A+ rating from the Better Business Bureau,3 and UL-listed equipment.
-While LifeStation’s prices for top-tier packages are pretty high, and the company doesn’t have many add-on features, they do offer a variety of high-quality at-home and on-the-go systems you can rely on.
+LifeStation is one of the more venerable medical alert providers on the market.
+It’s a family-owned, privately held company that’s been in business since 1977.
+LifeStation also has multiple monitoring centers that are Five Diamond-certified by The Monitoring Association (TMA),1 an A+ rating from the Better Business Bureau,2 and UL-listed equipment.
+With those accolades, many see LifeStation as one of the best medical alert system providers.

-As SeniorLiving.org’s resident tech-expert, I’ve tested dozens of medical alert systems over the years, and I was excited to see how LifeStation’s systems stack up to competitors.
+However, LifeStation’s prices for top-tier packages are pretty high and the company doesn’t have many add-on features.
 For this year’s review, I tested the In-Home No Landline and Sidekick systems.
 Read on for a firsthand look at my experience!

 How Does LifeStation Stack Up to the Competition?